lazaros-adaloglou/Climate-Data-Time-Series-Analysis/README.md

 # Climate-Data-Time-Series-Analysis
-Time series analysis of weather of 2 places in Dublin
+Linear and Non-Linear Time Series Analysis of Daily Average Temperature in Merrion Square and Trinity College in Dublin.